-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Share information on our school website and through Facebook and Class Dojo. - Share which filtering and monitoring systems are in place with parents/carers and children. - $\circ$ Share what you are asking children to do online including which sites they might access. - Who from the school or college will be interacting with their child online
+• We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by:

+- Providing information on our school/college website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children - Share what you are asking children to do online including which sites they might access. - o Who from the school or college will be interacting with their child online